d5/tengo/docs/builtins.md

 ## is_function

 Returns `true` if the object's type is function or closure.
 Or it returns `false`.
-Note that `is_function` returns `false` for builtin functions and user-provided callable objects.
+Note that `is_function` returns `false` for builtin functions and user-provided callable tengo.

 ## is_callable